The Energy Grid

 MotionNET.com

-The online engineering directory where New Product Design Engineers and Manufacturers can click to the desired page within each supplier’s website, and email your request for quote to the list of suppliers in each category.
+The online engineering directory where New Product Design Engineers and Manufacturers can click to the desired page within each supplier’s website and email your request for a quote to the list of suppliers in each category.

 MSDS Training

-Underwriters Laboratories Inc. (UL) is an independent, not-for-profit product safety testing and certification organization.
-UL has tested products for public safety for over a century.
-Each year more than 17 billion UL Marks are applied to products worldwide.
+Underwriters Laboratories Inc. (U.L.) is an independent, not-for-profit product safety testing and certification organization.
+U.L. has tested products for public safety for over a century.
+More than 17 billion UL Marks are applied to products worldwide each year.